Thanasornsawan/RobotFramework-Practice/README.md

 > The idea of `POM` is to seperate common functions following pages or navigation to use with many places.<br/>
 > The commonFunctionality.robot is common functions that can use for all test suites like open and close browser.
 </details>
+- basicSearch.robot use varaible file from ./Resources/WebElements.py and `POM` pattern by seperate into HeaderPage.robot and SearchResultsPage.robot and get parameter arguments from Keywords section.

 <details>
   <summary>DemoQA</summary>